Governed by The Official Softball Canada Rule Book for Orthodox/Modified Pitching except for the following changes:

 Home team to have bases in 10 min. prior to game time.
 Safety bag must be used at first base.
 It is advised the second game take over the 1st games bases and give them their bags.
 In a division where 3 games are played the middle game is to give their bases to the first games Home team and final game to provide the middle home team their bases.
 OR make other arrangements.
-Teams are to supply own bases.
-Unless Bag service is provided.

 Teams may use up to 4 POOL players in regular season ONLY to reach field maximum.
 Subs must be identified at the umpires’ conference.

 All players must bat and be rotated into the field.
 Games will end after 7 innings OR Mercy rule applied.
 No new inning after 1hr40.
 Game is over at min. of 1hr55 or lights curfew.
 If time permits and it’s a tie extra innings may be played.
 Women’s game: 1hr30m dead ball.
 Ideally the Umpire to notify teams when last inning is being played.
 Scores will revert to the last full inning played.

 Playoff games must finish at least 5 innings, if a tie, the game will continue till completion.